rcabmoy622/library/README.md

 # Features

-- Book Management: Create, update, delete, and view books.
+- Book Management: Add, update, delete, and view books.
 - Author Management: Add, update, delete, and view authors.
 - User Authentication: Users can register, log in, and manage their profiles.